 * A lower than normal Calculated Load value.
 The Calculated Load value (percentage or grams/second) displayed on a scan tool is a measure of the engine's volumetric efficiency.
 A low value means the engine isn't breathing normally because of an exhaust restriction.

 To clean the exhaust, the catalyst inside the converter must be exposed to the hot exhaust gases.
 Lead, phosphorous and silicone can contaminate the catalyst and prevent it from working its magic.
-Lead used to be the most common contaminant, but is no more since it was eliminated from gasoline.
+Lead used to be the most common contaminant back in the late 1970s and early 1980s, but no more.
 Phosphorus is still a threat, and comes from motor oil.
-So if an engine is burning oil because of worn valve guides or rings, phosphorus will shorten the life of the converter.
+So if your engine is burning oil because of worn valve guides, worn valve guide seals or worn or damaged piston rings, phosphorus will shorten the life of your converter.
 Blue smoke in the exhaust and an emissions failure are pretty good clues that the converter has been fouled with phosphorus.

-SJ, SM and SN rated motor oils contain less phosphorus (ZDDP) than earlier SH and earlier rated oils.
+Motor oil suppliers began reducing phosphorus (ZDDP) levels back in 2005 to help prolong the life of converters.
 ZDDP is an anti-wear additive, but less is needed in today's engines with roller lifters and cam followers.
-Lowering ZDDP levels reduces the risk of converter contamination over time and helps extend the life of the converter to 150,000 or more miles.
+Lowering ZDDP levels reduces the risk of converter contamination over time.

-The OBD II system compares O2 sensor readings upstream and downstream of the converter.
-If the downstream readings start to match those of the upstream O2 sensor, it indicates a drop off in operating efficiency and sets a catalyst code P0420.
+As we said earlier, the OBD II programming in the PCM compares O2 sensor readings upstream and downstream of the converter, and the converter's reaction time to a sudden change in the air/fuel mixture.
+If the converter is slow to respond, or the downstream O2 sensor readings don't flatten out and level off once the converter is hot and doing its thing, it will see that as a drop in operating efficiency and probably set a P0420 catalyst efficiency code..
 Other converter faults may set codes ranging from P0420 to P0439.

 P0420....Catalyst System Efficiency Below Threshold Bank 1